gogaille/blog/_posts/how-redefining-software-quality-can-save-your-day.md

 Up to 2011, [ISO 9126](https://en.wikipedia.org/wiki/ISO/IEC_9126) definition was:
 > Capability of a software product to conform to requirements.

 No comment, very synthetic, not so useful.
-But wait, since that [ISO 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) has refined the definition🎉:
+But wait, since that [ISO 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) has refined the definition 🎉:

 > The quality of a system is the degree to which the system satisfies the stated and implied needs of its various stakeholders, and thus provides value.
 Those stakeholders' needs (functionality, performance, security, maintainability, etc.) are precisely what is represented in the quality model, which categorizes the product quality into characteristics and sub-characteristics.